yukikongju/Miscellaneous-Projects/BloodTypeSimulation/README.md

 - each individual dies after a randomly generated time that follows a poisson distribution. we assume that individual from different type have the same expected longevity
 - each individual may or not procreate.
 Once the individual procreates, the odds that they have another child diminishes by an exponential rate

+## How to run

+1. `make clean`
+2. `make`
+3. `./project`

 ## TODOs

+- [X] init simulation with individuals
-- [ ] generate individual based on parent
+- [ ] run simulation for n steps: generate individual based on parent
+	- every time steps: there are k newborns (k is randomly generated)
+	- assumption: nobody dies, individual can start to mate as soon as they are born
+	- assumption: when parent mates, we put them at the end of the list

-- [ ] create hashmap class with `template` for generic types
+- [ ] create hashmap class with `template` for generic types: CountDict; PercDict

 ## Ressources